What is loneliness?

 - You continue to blame yourself for your feelings.

-The Effects of Solitude
+The effects of solitude

 Being alone has a different effect on each of us.
-While many people tend about themselves as pessimistic, there may be beneficial effects of social isolation.
+While many people tend to themselves as pessimistic, there may be beneficial effects of social isolation.
 We have time to think more, which can lead to enhancing our attention and other cognitive functions.
 It also gives us time to think about our thoughts and feelings and analyze what is happening in our lives.